Sonian Forest: History

 The forest is part of the scattered remains of the ancient Silva Carbonaria or Charcoal Forest.
 Originally, it was part of the Forest of Ardennes, the Romans' Arduenna Silva.
 The first mention of the Sonian Forest (Soniaca Silva) dates from the early Middle Ages.
 Then the forest south of Brussels was crossed by the river Senne/Zenne and extended as far as Hainaut, covering most of the high ground between the Senne and the Dyle/Dijl.
 The 9th-century vita of Saint Foillan mentions "the forest, next to the abbey of Saint Gertrude, called the Sonesian".
 In the Middle Ages, the forest extended over the southern part of Brabant up to the walls of Brussels and is mentioned, under the name of Ardennes, in Byron's Childe Harold.
 In the 16th century, it was still seven leagues in circumference, and even at the time of the French Revolution, it was very extensive.

-At the start of the 19th century, the area of the wood was still about 25000 acre, but due to deforestation, it diminished to its current 10920 acre.
+At the start of the 19th century, the Sonian Forest was still more than twice its current size, about 25000 acre, but due to deforestation in the ensuing 1800s, it diminished to its current 10920 acre.
 A major blow towards this 19th-century contraction was struck when Napoleon ordered 22,000 oaks to be cut down to build the Boulogne flotilla intended for the invasion of England.
 King William I of the Netherlands continued to harvest the woods, and from 29000 acre in 1820, the forest was reduced to 11200 acre in 1830.
-Rights to a considerable portion of the forest in the neighbourhood of Waterloo was assigned in 1815 to the Duke of Wellington, who was also Prince of Waterloo in the Dutch nobility, and received the equivalent of about $140,000 today from his Belgian properties.
+Rights to a considerable portion of the forest in the neighbourhood of Waterloo was assigned in 1815 to the Duke of Wellington, who had become Prince of Waterloo in the Dutch nobility, and received the equivalent of about $140,000 today from his Belgian properties.
 This portion of the forest was only converted into farms in the time of the second duke.
 The Bois de la Cambre/Ter Kamerenbos (456 acres) on the outskirts of Brussels was formed out of the forest in 1861.
 In 1911, the forest still stretched to Tervuren, Groenendaal, and Argenteuil close to Mont-Saint-Jean and Waterloo.

 Formerly, the forest held Saint Foillan Abbey not far from Nivelles.
 The forest served for a long period as an exclusive hunting ground for the nobility, but today is open to the general public.
+In the 20th century, broad automobile roads and motorways were cut directly into the forest, crossing it in multiple directions and dividing the previously contiguous green space that traditionally contained only narrower roads and pathways.
+These modern paved systems include local thoroughfare avenues connecting nearby municipalities as well as the long distance traffic of the Brussels Ring (R0).